brykneval/brykneval.github.io/beauty/cetaphil/7-cetaphil-moisturizing-lotion.md

 dispenser: Pump bottle, Bottle
 variants: CET-L-CML-007-400ML_400 ml_1300
 variant_type: size
+rating: 4.3
+rating_count: 13709
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Cetaphil Moisturizing Lotion, we found it to be a reliable, everyday moisturizer suitable for dry and sensitive skin.
+The lightweight, non-greasy formula absorbs quickly without leaving a sticky residue, making it ideal for daily use on both the face and body.
+Formulated with glycerin, macadamia nut oil, and vitamin E, it helps strengthen the skin barrier, lock in moisture, and soothe irritation.
+Dermatologist-tested and fragrance-free, this lotion is particularly beneficial for those with eczema, rosacea, or dehydrated skin.
+Users have reported that it effectively alleviates dryness and tightness, leaving the skin feeling soft and smooth without any greasy residue.
+For optimal results, apply generously to clean, dry skin as part of your daily skincare routine.
+Overall, this lotion offers reliable hydration and skin barrier support, making it a solid choice for individuals with dry and sensitive skin.
 ---
 {% include buy.html description="4000 ml" title=page.title button_text="Rs 1,300 from Daraz" link="https://s.daraz.com.np/s.gi9S?cc" %}